China's Real Estate Bubble

 collected from tenants.
 Originally known as The Landlord's Game, this

-university professors, Scott Nearing at Wharton and Guy Tugwell
+couple of eccentric university professors, Scott Nearing at Wharton and Guy

-at Columbia, who modified it for classroom use.
-It was an unemployed plumbing
+Tugwell at Columbia, who modified it for classroom use.
+It was an unemployed

-engineer named Charles Darrow who saw the game's commercial potential after he
+plumbing engineer named Charles Darrow who saw the game's commercial potential

-was introduced by friends to a version based on the streets of Atlantic City,
+after he was introduced by friends to a version based on the streets of

-the New Jersey seaside resort.
-Darrow redesigned the board so that each
+Atlantic City, the New Jersey seaside resort.
+Darrow redesigned the board so

-property square had a brightly colored band across it and hand-carved the
+that each property square had a brightly colored band across it and hand-carved

 acquired.
 Darrow was good with his hands (he could turn out a single game in